Key Takeaways

 Can an AI answering service handle complex calls?

-AI answering services handle routine calls exceptionally well—scheduling, basic questions, hours inquiries, and call routing.
+AI answering services handle routine calls exceptionally well -- scheduling, basic questions, hours inquiries, and call routing.
+To understand how AI receptionists work, it helps to know the underlying technology.
 For complex situations requiring judgment, empathy, or extensive back-and-forth, AI has limitations.
 Many businesses find that 70-80% of their calls are routine enough for AI, with only a small percentage requiring human intervention.
 Hybrid services can escalate complex calls to live agents when needed.

 How do per-minute vs per-call pricing models compare?